jerryneedell/swfologger/README.md

-sudo apt-get install python3-pip sudo pip3 install --upgrade setuptools sudo apt-get install git
+sudo apt-get install python3-pip sudo pip3 install --upgrade setuptools sudo apt-get install git pip3 install pyserial
 ```

 ## logger software
-* swfologger.py is the logger code
+* `swfologger.py` - main data logger  -- uses pyserial; reads from `/dev/serial0` UART rate = `9600 baud`
-* swfoplayback.py is called by the loggger when required
+* `swfoplayback.py` - called by the loggger when required to generate playback - uses pyserial; writes to `/dev/serial0`

-both are placed in `/usr/local/bin`
+both are placed in `/usr/local/bin` for execution
+working copy of the github repository is in `/home/pi/projects/swfologger`
 logged data is stored in `/home/pi/logger`
 any data sent to the logger is logged to a file named `swfolog.txt`
 it is assumed ahat the data will consist only of Telecommands and Simulation Directives and they will newline terminated ASCII strings beginning with